 - a.
-Policy: Provide adequate staff to implement the Bikeways & Trails Facility Plan with appropriate office budgets to promote bicycling and trail use. - b.
+Policy: Provide adequate staff as necessary to implement the Bikeways and Trails Facility Plan with appropriate office budgets to promote bicycling and trail use. - b.
 Policy: Foster ongoing coordination among critical departments within the City to communicate and coordinate activities related to design of bikeways and trails. - c.
 Policy: Organize and coordinate implementation of this Plan among City Departments and other agencies to produce well-designed facilities and a connected network of bikeways and trails that are safe and enjoyable for the public to use. - d.
 Policy: Coordinate with Bernalillo County, NMDOT, AMAFCA, MRGCD, and MRCOG and other local jurisdictions as appropriate regarding connectivity, design, implementation, and maintenance. - e.
 Policy: Develop and maintain databases useful for trail and bikeway planning, inventory, prioritization of improvements, and accident reduction. - f.
-Policy: Coordinate with APD to develop and implement a traffic law education and enforcement program that teaches pedestrians, bicyclists, and motorists about relevant laws for each mode of travel. - g.
+Policy: Develop and implement a traffic law education and enforcement program that teaches pedestrians, bicyclists, and motorists about relevant laws for each mode of travel. - g.
 Policy: Create and support opportunities for public and user input and engagement into the bikeways and trail system.
 Advisory groups and/or ad hoc committees should support the City's efforts to implement these policies and this Plan. - h.
-Policy: Regularly accommodate bicycles and pedestrians recognizing that not all facilities may be appropriate on every roadway.
-Bicycles and pedestrians should be considered in the planning of every road project and by all departments when setting policy and programs.
+Policy: Bicycles and pedestrians should be regularly accommodated, while recognizing that these facilities may not be appropriate on every roadway, and should be considered in the planning of every road project and by all departments when setting policy and programs.